kuma35/thinking-forth-translate/chapter6.rst

 .. hint::

-   If a constant's value depends on the value of an earlier constant, use Forth to calculate the value of the second.
+   If a constant\'s value depends on the value of an earlier constant, use Forth to calculate the value of the second.

 None of these computations are performed when the application is running, so run-time speed is not affected.

-Here’s another example.  :numref:`fig6-2`  shows the code for a word that draws shapes.
+Here\’s another example.  :numref:`fig6-2`  shows the code for a word that draws shapes.
 The word ``DRAW`` emits a star at every x–y coordinate listed in the table called ``POINTS``.
 (Note: the word ``XY`` positions the cursor to the ( x y ) coordinate on the stack.)